-Planit was engaged by the Department of Transport and Main Roads (DTMR) to review environmental factors within the road verges to upgrade the Pacific Motorway.
+The Department of Transport and Main Roads (DTMR) engaged Planit to upgrade the Pacific Motorway.
+Planit reviewed environmental factors within the road verges.
 The reviews were completed in two stages: Nerang to Robina, and Varsity to Tugun.
-The project involved a review and update of the preliminary environmental assessment and management documents for the Pacific Motorway upgrade – Nerang to Tugun, applicable to each stage.
+The project involved a review and update of the preliminary environmental assessment and management documents for each stage of the Pacific Motorway upgrade – Nerang to Tugun.

-Mitigation strategies to avoid, reduce and offset impacts during the construction and operational stages were investigated and discussed within the final document.
+Planit investigated mitigation strategies to reduce and offset impacts during the construction and operational stages.

-One of DTMR’s key objectives was to decrease vehicle collisions with fauna and assess potential fauna crossing structures within the Varsity Lakes to Tugun Stage to enhance fauna movement within the locality.
-The viability of potential fauna crossing structures to increase the functioning of the Burleigh Heads – Springbrook Ecological Corridor was assessed using strict guidelines for target fauna requirements and construction standards.
+One of DTMR’s key objectives was to decrease vehicle collisions with fauna and improve the movement of fauna within the Varsity Lakes to Tugun stage.
+Planit assessed the viability of fauna crossing structures for the Burleigh Heads – Springbrook ecological corridor.
+We applied strict guidelines for target fauna requirements and construction standards.

 Nerang to Robina and Varsity Lakes to Tugun, Queensland